-The biggest shopping event of the year is about a week away!
+The biggest shopping event of the year is just around the corner!
 Black Friday (which — let's be honest — really starts the Thursday of Thanksgiving these days), has become part of the great American culture.
-Theories suggest that this annual shopping event was named “Black Friday” because it is when retailers experienced their biggest profits- in some accounting practices, red ink was used to show losses and blank ink to show profits.
+Theories suggest that this annual shopping event was named “Black Friday” because it is when retailers experienced their biggest profits; in some accounting practices, red ink was used to show losses and blank ink to show profits.

 Anyway, here is what you should really know about Black Friday and Cyber Monday: only about 55% of shoppers actually set foot inside a store, and the rest are purchasing online.
-Reports show that in 2016, shoppers spent nearly $3.34 billion shopping online during Black Friday alone! ($5.27 billion if you include Thanksgiving shoppers.)
+Reports show that in 2017, shoppers spent nearly $7.9 billion shopping online during Black Friday alone!
 If you are an ecommerce shop, then these numbers probably really excite you.

 Now that you have a better idea of how much shoppers are actually spending during this event, take a look at these 9 helpful tips to help you prepare and increase your sales for Black Friday and Cyber Monday: